Lipedema Reduction Surgery treatment - Montreal, Laval, Westmount, Ottawa, Toronto, Calgary, Halifax

 Schedule an Appointment

-Contact Dr. Coeugniet today at (514) 736-7792 to schedule your consultation.
+Call today at (514) 736-7792 to schedule your consultation.

 Dr. Coeugniet's Understanding of Lipedema: A Focus on Women's Health

 A key characteristic Dr. Coeugniet observes is Lipedema's strong correlation with hormonal shifts.
 The condition frequently emerges or worsens during pivotal periods of hormonal change, such as puberty, pregnancy, or menopause, underscoring the complex interplay of genetics and endocrinology in its development.
-Crucially, the abnormal fat of Lipedema is notoriously resistant to conventional weight loss methods like diet and exercise, a frustrating reality for many patients.
+Crucially, the irregular fat of Lipedema is notoriously resistant to conventional weight loss methods like diet and exercise, a frustrating reality for many patients.
 While Lipedema is a lifelong condition for which there is no absolute cure, Dr. Coeugniet and his team are dedicated to providing comprehensive management strategies designed to significantly alleviate symptoms, improve comfort, and enhance quality of life.
 These strategies encompass both conservative therapies and, where appropriate, specialized surgical interventions tailored to the individual's needs.

 Lipedema Surgery summary